GSA/fpki-guides/_announcements/02_google_ct.md

 {% include alert-info.html content="At this time, the Federal PKI Certification Authorities used by most federal agencies for intranet TLS/SSL certificates do not support Certificate Transparency logging requirements. " %}

+{% include alert-info.html content="Google will implement Certificate Transprancey Enforcement starting April 30th, 2018, but is backdated to the Chrome 64 release in 2015.
+Certificate Transparency requirement will apply to any TLS Certificate issued after April 30, 2015 " %}

 Upcoming changes to Google Chrome could impact your agency.
 In April 2018, Google will begin to enforce Certificate Transparency (CT) in Chrome.
 This change requires all TLS/SSL certificates that are issued after April 30, 2018, and that validate to a publicly trusted, Root Certificate Authority (CA) certificate to appear in a CT log.
 It also requires website operators to serve proof of the CT log inclusion (i.e., a signed timestamp).

 - [What Will Be Impacted?](#what-will-be-impacted)